salmonwatersheds/steelhead-status/README.md

 ## More information

-General contact: info at salmonwatersheds dot ca
+General contact: info at salmonwatersheds dot ca.

 Contributers to this repository: